gravitational/teleport/rfd/0179-api-versioning.md

 ## What

-Discussion around viable options to help version and type our evolving web API
+Discussion around viable options to help version our evolving web API

 ## Why